 Methodical and accurate research is a skill (and a good habit) that every writer needs.

 4. Editing and rewriting

 Long gone are the days when every writer had an editor.

 But for even the very lucky ones that do, they can rarely toss an editor a rough first draft.

 All writers need to develop the skills to check, edit, rewrite, and proofread.

-Luckily, there are some great checking tools available now.
-Grammarly is a terrific tool for most writers and bloggers.
+Luckily, there are some great grammar and writing checking tools available now.

 But no tool will help when it comes to editing and rewriting to improve the clarity, style, tone, or register of a text.